-Using the chemical and digital photographic craft in personal expression and documentary traditions, students learn to make, employ and critique photographs.
-Students may choose to pursue the Photography Major, the Art Major with a Concentration in Photography (described with the Art and Art History Department), the Journalism Major with a concentration in Photojournalism (described with the Communications Department), or the Photography Minor.
+Using the photographic craft in the expression of human experience and observation, students learn to make, employ and critique photographs.
+Examining the social consequences of photography, students learn to address the effects of and recognize opportunities afforded by disruptive technologies in culture.
+Students may choose the Photography Major, the Art Major with a Concentration in Photography (described with the Art and Art History Department), the Journalism Major with a concentration in Photojournalism (described with the Communications Department), or the Photography Minor.